slint-ui/slint/api/sixtyfps-cpp/docs/cmake.md

 * **cmake** (3.16 or newer)
 * A C++ compiler that supports C++17 (e.g., **MSVC 2019** on Windows)

-You can include SixtyFPS in your CMake project using CMake's [`FetchContent`](https://cmake.org/cmake/help/latest/module/FetchContent.html) feature.
+You can include SixtyFPS in your CMake project using CMake´s [`FetchContent`](https://cmake.org/cmake/help/latest/module/FetchContent.html) feature.
 Insert the following snippet into your `CMakeLists.txt` to make CMake download the latest release, compile it and make the CMake integration available:

 ```cmake